Subsidies for low-income families per year. Social support for low-income families

 • reimbursement of paid housing and communal services: payment receipts, certificates indicating the absence of arrears in payments.

-Who is a poor family?
+Who is a low-income family?

 This regulation defines the criteria for citizens in need of social support measures, their categories and the list of benefits to which they are entitled.